 Global Scope

-are quite similar when declared outside a block.
+Variables declared with var and let are quite similar when declared outside a block.

 They will both have Global Scope: